AlaGrine/udacity-recommendations-with-IBM/Flask_App/README.md

 The project is divided into the following sections:

 1. Build an ETL pipeline to extract, clean and load the data to a SQLite database.
-2. Build an ensemble of recommendation algorithms (including ranked based, user-user based, contenet-based and SVD-based recs).
+2. Build an ensemble of recommendation algorithms (including rank-based, user-user based collaborative filtering, content-based and SVD-based recs).
 3. Run a WEB application to display these recommendations.

 ## Installation <a name="installation"></a>